JaehoonSong12/au_cs_suite/README.md

 README.md
 ```

-The repository structure is organized to integrate Python packages, JVM modules, and Node.js components.
+The repository structure is arranged to incorporate Python packages, JVM modules, and Node.js components while ensuring modularity and organization.

-Directories such as `/python-package1` and `/python-package2` are designated as standalone Python packages, with unique functionalities placed in each.
+- Python packages, such as `/python-package1` and `/python-package2`, are configured as independent units, with specific functionalities assigned to each directory.

-Directories like `/jvm-module1` and `/jvm-module2` are arranged in a Gradle module structure.
-The `/src/main/` directory is allocated for the primary source code, which is further divided by programming languages, such as Java and Kotlin.
-Corresponding test cases are included in `/src/test/`.

-A Node.js application is accommodated with its structure.
-The `/public` directory is used to store static assets, including CSS, JavaScript, and images.
-The `/src` directory is reserved for the application logic, organized into subdirectories for routes, controllers, models, and others.
-Testing directories are divided into unit and integration tests under `/tests`.
-The `package.json` file is provided for Node.js package configuration, and `app.js` serves as the entry point for the application.
+- JVM modules, including `/jvm-module1` and `/jvm-module2`, are structured to align with Gradle module conventions.
+  - Within these, `/src/main/` directories are utilized for primary source code, which is categorized by programming language (e.g., Java, Kotlin).
+  - Corresponding tests are organized under `/src/test/`, ensuring a clear separation between implementation and validation.

+- The Node.js application is designed to streamline static assets, logic, and configurations.
+  - The `/public` directory is employed for storing static assets, such as CSS, JavaScript, and images.
+  - The `/src` directory accommodates the application’s core logic, structured into subdirectories for routes, controllers, and models.
+  - Testing directories, divided into unit and integration categories, are provided under `/tests`.
+  - The `package.json` file is included to define package dependencies, while `app.js` serves as the entry point for application execution.

-This structure is designed to clearly separate components, making it suitable for projects involving multiple programming languages.
+This configuration supports projects involving multiple programming languages and frameworks, fostering maintainability and scalability.